bw-math/bw-math/source/assignments/classwork/differentiation/01_IMPLICIT_DIFFERENTIATION.rst

 6. **2005, Free Response Form B, #5**

-5. Consider the curve given by y 2 = 2 + xy .
+5. Consider the curve given by,

 .. math::